 Natural seasonal events could give rise to algal blooms in the ocean which can be a potential risk to animal health.
-This is mitigated by an algal bloom protocol, which includes the activation of a recirculation plan in the event of a bloom, which includes the activation of a recirculation and filtration plan to dilute the algal bloom concentration.
+This is mitigated by an algal bloom protocol, which includes the activation of a recirculation and filtration plan to dilute the algal bloom concentration.